Tellusant/docs/articles-posts/strategy-tic-tac-toe.md

 But they should also prefer countries with strong productivity growth.
 Yet few are aware this metric.
 Instead the focus is on, e.g., GDP growth in total instead of the quality of that growth.

 In addition, country risk should be part of the perspective on country attractiveness.
 It often is, but sometimes with the wrong metrics.
-We suggest a volatility measure as the primitive.
+We suggest a volatility measure as the **primitive**.

 #### Company
 Then follows the company and its competitors.
 Growth is often reasonably well understood, but with low precision.
 In our experience all companies can improve on this metric.